Protocentral/AFE4490_Oximeter/README.md

 -------------------------------------
  Connect the ECG/Respiration shield to the Arduino by stacking it on top of your Arduino.
 This shield uses the SPI interface  to communicate with the Arduino.
 Since this includes the ICSP header, which is used on newer Arduinos for SPI communication,  this shield is also compatible newer Arduino boards such as the Arduino Yun and Due.

+## The Arduino library for this is now available here: https://github.com/Protocentral/protocentral-afe4490-arduino

 Wiring the Breakout to your Arduino
 ------------------------------------